JynxxShadowSlayer/JynxxShadowSlayer/README.md

 - 👀 I’m interested in anime and hazbin hotel
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on a unblocked site
-- 📫 How to reach me no comment
+- 📫 How to reach me: https://characterhub.com/profile/KingOfWriting
-- 😄 Pronouns: they/them
+- 😄 Pronouns: they/them or He/Him
 - ⚡ Fun fact: im very smart and creative

 <!---